Vaccine Equity Initiative

 Applications closed in December for the first grant cycle focused on supporting family child care businesses, especially BIPOC-owned child care businesses.
 Click here to view the grant announcement with grantee list.

-Applications just closed for the second grant cycle focused on licensed non-profit child care centers.
+Applications closed in March for the second grant cycle focused on licensed child care centers.
 Click here to view the grant announcement with the grantee list.

 Youth Behavioral Health Grants Program

 The Youth Behavioral Health grants program provides flexible funding to trusted community-based organizations, including coalitions and tribal entities.
 The grants will expand or enhance their services and supports for BIPOC youth ages 10-24 and/or their caregivers so they develop greater resilience, well-being, and healthy functioning in the near-term and long-term.